-Figure B-45 compares the share of the Venice population from each age cehort group to the North Port-Bradenton-Sarasota Metropolitan Statistical Area (MSA).
-The MSA has larger shares of all population cehorts groups less than 54 years and under even at the 55-64 age group.
-Conversely, Venice holds a much larger share of residents 55 65+.
-Overall, more than three-quarters nearly half of the total population in Venice is ever age 55 65 and over.
-As a result, the median age in 2015 2022 in the City of Venice was estimated at 68.4 68.8, compared to 51.4 53.9 for the North Port-Bradenton-Sarasota MSA.
+Figure B-5 compares the Venice population from each age group to the North Port-Bradenton-Sarasota Metropolitan Statistical Area (MSA).
+The MSA has larger shares of all population groups 54 years and under.
+Conversely, Venice holds a much larger share of residents 65+.
+Overall, nearly half of the total population in Venice is 65 and over.
+As a result, the median age in 2022 in the City of Venice was estimated at 68.8, compared to 53.9 for the North Port-Bradenton-Sarasota MSA.

-Figure B-45: Comparison of Population by Age Group, 2015-Venice-MSA Percent Population by Age Group, 2022
+Figure B-5: Venice-MSA Percent Population by Age Group, 2022